cpi-lang/cpi/readme.md

 ## What's the point?
 I wanted a language that was pretty much like C but with more stuff I wanted and less stuff I didn't want.
 So I made one.
 Yeah yeah, pretty much everyone's story I know.
-It compiles to llvm ir (literally, it spits out a .ll file) which means it interoprates with C seamlessly.
+It compiles to llvm ir (literally, it spits out a .ll file).
 I know the world doesn't need another programming language but I actually think there's some cool ideas in here.
 And it is such a fun project!
 I find it nicer to work with than C for the same kinds of tasks, and it is as performant.